postsharp/Metalama.Documentation/conceptual/Aspects/advising/introducing-members.md

 In your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, call one of the following methods and store the return value in a variable.

-- <xref:Metalama.Framework.Aspects.IAdviceFactory.IntroduceMethod*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IMethodBuilder>;
+- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceMethod*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IMethodBuilder>;

-- <xref:Metalama.Framework.Aspects.IAdviceFactory.IntroduceProperty*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IPropertyBuilder>;
+- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceProperty*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IPropertyBuilder>;

-- <xref:Metalama.Framework.Aspects.IAdviceFactory.IntroduceEvent*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IEventBuilder>;
+- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceEvent*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IEventBuilder>;

-- <xref:Metalama.Framework.Aspects.IAdviceFactory.IntroduceField*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IFieldBuilder>.
+- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceField*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IFieldBuilder>.

 A call to these method creates a member that has the same characteristics as the template (name, signature, ...), taking into account the properties of the <xref:Metalama.Framework.Aspects.TemplateAttribute?text=[Template]> custom attribute.
 However, they return a _builder_ object that allows you to modify these characteristics.